openwallet-foundation-labs/tsp/docs/src/cli/routed.md

 The `set-route` command configures the route for the VID aliased by `b`.
-Note that the last hop in the route, `q`, in practice should be VID that the intermediary obnly uses to communicate with the receiver (`b`).
+Note that the last hop in the route, `q`, in practice should be VID that the intermediary only uses to communicate with the receiver (`b`).
 For the sake of simplicity we configured the intermediary `q` with a VID that is also configured as the sender VID when communication with the VID of `b`.